 1. Purpose.
 This chapter provides general guidelines for conducting an investigation.
 These guidelines are not all inclusive and are not a substitute for common sense and good judgment.
 Each investigation is tailored to the specific apparent or potential violation.
-If FAA investigative personnel have legal questions or concerns relating to an investigation, they consult FAA legal counsel a.
-Enforcement Investigations.
+If FAA investigative personnel have legal questions or concerns relating to an investigation, they consult FAA legal counsel.